GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 2. Verify Jupyterhub service is setup:
     * Fetch the service IP/Domain:
       * IAP disabled: `kubectl get services proxy-public -n $NAMESPACE --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`
-      * IAP enabled: Read terraform output: `terraform output jupyter_domain`:
+      * IAP enabled: Read terraform output: `terraform output jupyterhub_uri`:
-          * From [Google Cloud Platform IAP](https://pantheon.corp.google.com/security/iap), check if the target user has role `IAP-secured Web App User`
+          * From [Google Cloud Platform IAP](https://console.cloud.google.com/security/iap), check if the target user has role `IAP-secured Web App User`
           * Wait for domain status to be `Active` by using `kubectl get managedcertificates jupyter-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].status}'`
     * Go to the IP in a browser which should display the Jupyterlab login UI.